Alfa Systems Helps Asset Finance Businesses Around the World Address the Challenges Posed by Coronavirus

 The FASB’s Covid-19 relief measures in the US and the UK FCA’s requirement for lenders to offer payment holidays during the Covid-19 crisis require systems support to be implemented quickly and properly.
 For Alfa customers, this means amending workflow to adapt to the concessions; reworking business rules to determine if a reschedule matches the criteria (such as total payments); making contract changes at scale to apply rate or credit concessions; and simple reporting to identify portfolio impacts.
 Automated, one-touch, rules-driven processes enable these changes to be made at scale without the need for manual processing.
 For non-Alfa customers, these things are a lot less trivial.

 In many European countries, there is support to implement car scrappage schemes to help get the economy back up to speed.
-Under these schemes, drivers are incentivized to take their petrol or diesel vehicle off the road in favor of an electric alternative.
+Under these schemes, drivers are incentivised to take their petrol or diesel vehicle off the road in favour of an electric alternative.
 Alfa Systems covers this in its termination configuration, where the disposal status of multiple vehicles can be set to scrapped by default, in an instant; whereupon workflow can be used to progress the activity.
-Meanwhile, value-added products can be used as a capitalized cost reduction for customers who enroll in the scrappage scheme.
+Meanwhile, value-added products can be used as a capitalised cost reduction for customers who enrol in the scrappage scheme.

 Finance providers who are stuck with legacy systems and other outdated tech are facing just as difficult a time as their own customers.
 Today’s struggles are different from anything we’ve faced before, and a key responsibility rests on all players: to adapt to the changing environment.
 Alfa’s clients feel that they have the support and abilities they need to do just that.